What is socially responsible investment (SRI)? How to build a SRI portfolio?

 Building a Socially Responsible Investment Portfolio

 There are many ways to make socially responsible investments, whether it is a DIY approach or via an advisor/ fund.
-These approaches can be classified into 3 broad categories:
+Here are a few examples of SRI Investment Strategies:

 This involves avoiding investment in companies that engage in practices contrary to the investor’s values.